 The USI will also be held by the National Centre for Vocational Education Research in a separate database along with your training records.
 Your personal information and training record will be linked only when you request a transcript of your achievements using your USI, you authorise someone else to do so or otherwise in accordance with the legislation.

 The Australian Information Commissioner will be the key regulator of the privacy and confidentiality aspects of the USI legislation and will have the capacity to investigate and impose a range of sanctions.

-An individual can create a USI from October 2014.
 The USI must be provided to their training provider before the person can receive a statement of attainment or qualification post 1 January 2015.

 Please click here to visit the USI Website to view more in detail.